osg-htc/operations/docs/configuration_management.md

 </pre>

 # Common Thread
-All of these are derived from the "status_stamp.sh" script that runs on every machine.
+All of these are derived from the "status_stamp.sh" script that runs on every machine. /etc/cron.d contains (for example)
 <pre>
 drwxr-xr-x   2 root root  4096 May 16 14:40 .
 drwxr-xr-x 124 root root 12288 Oct  6 03:20 ..